 Explaining The Active Loudspeaker

-Let's say that we have decided to purchase a 15 inch active loudspeaker to handle our needs.
-What is the difference between this option and a passive one?
-Have we made the right choice?
-In order to know the answer to this question, we must first know what an active loudspeaker actually entails.
+In order to know the answer to this question, you must first know what an active loudspeaker actually entails.
 The word active is actually used to refer to the system itself and the crossover components.

 This is why the word active is usually used as a synonym in these cases.
 When we refer to a loudspeaker of any kind as an active one, we are typically referring to the crossover components.
-These types of speakers are often purchased for home theater and home entertainment purposes.
+These types of speakers are often purchased for public address purposes.
 The active crossover components do not always have to be stored within the speaker itself either.

 The larger the setting, the more likely the components are to remain on the outside.
 It is believed that these speakers are a far better choice than a passive option because each and every one of the components was manufactured with the other in mind.
-This is the type of advantage that we simply cannot enjoy when we choose a passive loudspeaker instead.
+This is the type of advantage that you simply cannot enjoy when you choose a passive loudspeaker instead.

 What About a Passive Option?

-There are those who may wish to choose a passive loudspeaker option instead of the active ones and this is something that should never take place without the proper research.
-While there are high end options available that grant us access to high end components, this does not mean that we are able to avoid the drawbacks associated with these models.
+There are those who may wish to choose a passive loudspeaker option instead of an active one and this is something that should never take place without the proper research.
+While there are high end options available that grant us access to high end components, this does not mean that you are able to avoid the drawbacks associated with these models.

-As a result, the majority of professionals would recommend that we choose an active model instead.
+As a result, the majority of DJ professionals would recommend that you choose an active model instead.
 Many consumers are also forced to assemble the product in a piecemeal fashion and this is not something that will lead to the best possible performance.
-While the consumer has the freedom to make changes that work for the better, they may also make mistakes that they cannot overcome.
-The average consumer is simply not able to successfully handle this sort of difficulty.

 View Larger Map